Fall 2016 Enrollment

 Intercultural Engagement and Inclusion

 Hofstra’s Intercultural Engagement and Inclusion program works build initiatives and encourage campus community members to explore identity, enhance their intercultural competence, and learn to foster an inclusive campus climate.
 Coordinating cultural-themed heritage months for the University, the staff is responsible for planning and implementing cultural awareness and diversity education programming for the community at Hofstra.
 In addition, the staff creates programming focused on LGBTQIA+ awareness and advocacy.
 The Intercultural Engagement and Inclusion staff works closely with student cultural clubs and organizations, which provide students with the opportunity to explore their cultural identity and find community through peer support and cultural education.

-Hofstra offers eight thematic “living-learning communities” that are associated with several first-year clusters and seminars, giving students the opportunity to live with many of the same students with whom they are in class.
+Hofstra offers eight thematic “living-learning communities” and one academically purposed “living-learning community” that are all associated with several first-year clusters and seminars, giving students the opportunity to live with many of the same students with whom they are in class.
 They are joined together by the shared passion for things such as leadership, business, communications, math, science, and the arts.
 Students enjoy class-based activities and events as well as interaction with faculty outside the classroom within their living-learning community.
 The learning experience is not limited to the four walls of the classroom.
 Through these energetic living-learning communities, Hofstra students are exposed to environments that are intellectually stimulating, supportive, and conducive to building lasting friendships and memorable first-year college experiences.